cloudinary-community/cloudinary-examples/examples/netlify-function-webhook-endpoint/README.md

 netlify dev
 ```

-* The local server should now be available at <http://localhost:888> where you can make a POST request to this endpoint at <http://localhost:8888/.netlify/functions/blurhash>
+* The local server should now be available at <http://localhost:888> where you can make a POST request to this endpoint at `http://localhost:8888/.netlify/functions/upload` and `http://localhost:8888/.netlify/functions/background-removal`.

 See [postman.json](postman.json) to import this request into [Postman](https://www.postman.com/).